CEEJ222/roast-app/README/PRD.md

 - I want to connect a temperature probe for automatic temperature logging
 - I want real-time roast curve updates during active roasting sessions
 - I want to share roast profiles with other users (with privacy controls)
+- I want to use my existing temperature probe that works with Artisan or HiveBean protocols
 - **NEW:** I want to manage my account settings and authentication preferences
 - **NEW:** I want to see environmental data overlaid on roast curves for correlation analysis
 - **NEW:** I want to configure unit preferences that apply across all features